afshinator/OdinRailsStudyGroup/week1-pointsToPoinder.md

 ---

+##### You'll learn this stuff in detail while going through the curriculum; let's do a once-over now so you're ahead of the game

 **What is Rails?** - An open source web application framework that's buit using Ruby.
 It is a full-stack framework: it allows creating pages and applications that gather information from the web server, talk to or query the database, and render templates to the browser.